purewack/jsong-audio/README.md

 }, ...
 </pre>

-The name is a track name label serving as a reference, the source is the URI to the data file containing the track audio to be loaded into [`Tone.Player`](https://tonejs.github.io/docs/14.7.77/Player.html).
+The name is a track name label serving as a reference, the source is the URI to the data file containing the track music to be loaded into [`Tone.Player`](https://tonejs.github.io/docs/14.7.77/Player.html).
-The length and offset describe the length of the audio file in <a href="https://en.wikipedia.org/wiki/Bar_(music)">Bars</a> and the offset should say when the file should begin playing for the first time.
+The length and offset describe the length of the music file in <a href="https://en.wikipedia.org/wiki/Bar_(music)">Bars</a> and the offset should say when the file should begin playing for the first time.

 <br/>